-The pursuit of these five objectives is a principal feature of this Board's policy.
-The objectives provide a basis for refusal of an application for the grant of a premises licence or of an occasional licence; their breach may lead to the imposition of sanctions on a personal licence holder or provide grounds for the review of a
+The objectives provide grounds for refusal of an application for the grant, transfer or variation of a premises licence, an application for grant of a personal licence or an application for grant of an occasional licence.
+Their breach may lead to the imposition of sanctions on a personal licence holder or provide grounds for the review of a premises licence.
+The attachment of conditions to a premises licence or occasional licence may be based on any of the objectives.

-- premises licence.
-The attachment of conditions to a premises licence or occasional licence may be based on any of the objectives. - 1.6 The Act further requires that the Board publishes a statement of licensing policy which sets out the policies the Board will generally apply to promote the licensing objectives when making decisions on applications. - 1.7 The Board is required to have regard to the guidance issued by the Scottish Ministers and to consult with: - the local licensing forum for the Board's area - the following, in so far as they are not represented in the membership of the forum - - holders of premises licences and personal licences - > the chief constable for the police area in which the forum's area is situated - persons having functions relating to health, education or social work - young people and - > persons resident within the forum's area and - such other persons as the Board thinks appropriate. - 1.8 This policy has been prepared in accordance with the provisions of the Act.
-It takes effect on 30 November 2018 and will remain in force for a period of not more than three years.
-It will be subject to regular review and further consultation prior to October 2021.
+- 1.6 The Act further requires that the Board publishes a statement of licensing policy which sets out the policies the Board will generally apply to promote the licensing objectives when making decisions on applications. - 1.7 In accordance with the provisions of section 142 of the Act the Board is required to have regard to any guidance issued by the Scottish Ministers.
+Updated guidance was published in January 2023 and states its purpose as being to assist Licensing Boards in the carrying out their functions under the Act. - 1.8 This policy has been prepared in accordance with the provisions of the Act.
+It takes effect on 4 November 2023.
 If necessary the Board will prepare and publish supplementary statements of licensing policy. - 1.9 It should be recognised that this policy covers a wide variety of activities and premises including public houses, restaurants, nightclubs, private members' clubs, sports clubs, and community halls, as well as off-licences.
 It cannot provide for every eventuality but seeks to detail those factors and the Board's policies which will influence the achievement of the licensing objectives. - 1.10 The Board acknowledges that the licensing function cannot be used for the general control of the anti-social behaviour of individuals once they are beyond the direct control of the licence holder of any premises.
 However, in exercising its licensing function the Board will have due regard to the role and responsibilities of other responsible authorities within the local government area.
-These include: - planning controls - positive measures to create a safe and clean town environment, in partnership with local businesses, transport operators and various services of the local authority - the provision of close circuit television (CCTV) surveillance, taxi ranks, street cleaning and litter patrols - enforcement of the general law concerning disorder and anti-social behaviour - greater use of the powers to deal with those who commit offences, such as selling alcohol to people who are drunk.

-1.11 This policy does not seek to undermine the right of any individual to apply under the terms of the Act and to have such an application considered on its individual merits.
+These include: - planning controls - positive measures to create a safe and clean town environment, in partnership with local businesses, transport operators and various services of the local authority - the provision of close circuit television (CCTV) surveillance, taxi ranks, street cleaning and litter patrols - enforcement of the general law concerning disorder and anti-social behaviour. - 1.11 This policy does not seek to undermine the right of any individual to apply under the terms of the Act and to have such an application considered on its individual merits.
 It does not seek to override the right of any person to make representations on an application or to seek a review of a licence where provision has been made for this in the Act.

-2 CONSULTATION AND LINKS TO OTHER POLICIES, STRATEGIES AND LEGISLATION
+CONSULTATION AND LINKS TO OTHER POLICIES, STRATEGIES AND LEGISLATION